 A first-generation college student, Jessica worried she wouldn’t fit in at Mills, but instead found a supportive community who introduced her to new cultures and experiences.
 She explored her interests in community development, politics, and policy—paving the way for her acceptance into the prestigious Schwarzman Scholarship Program where she’ll pursue a master’s degree from Beijing’s Tsinghua University upon her graduation from Mills.

 How did you choose your major?
 I went on a humanitarian aid trip a few years ago that sparked my interest in community activism and local politics.
 Following that trip I interned for my local congressman.
-When I arrived at Mills, I knew I wanted to spend my time studying things of a political nature.
-I chose the major politics, economics, policy, and law because it speaks to all the issues I care about.
-I’m also passionate about student and community development which is why I chose urban education as my minor.
+When I arrived at Mills, I was on a mission to learn as much as I could about the government and community development, so I would be prepared to act and make change.
+I chose politics, economics, policy, and law as my major because the program allowed me to look at the issues I cared about from a variety of lenses.

 How has Mills helped you to speak up about a cause that's important to you?
 I am passionate about laws and policies regarding the educational advancements of economically and racially marginalized groups.
 Recently, I had the opportunity to attend a lobbying day at the Capitol as a representative for Mills.
 I sat down with legislators to discuss Cal Grant and other accessibility initiatives for students attending private institutions in California.
 I also spoke with students from other private schools about how their institutions are working toward more inclusive regulations.